xcat2/confluent-docs/docs/raid-vroc-template.md

 permalink: /documentation/raid-vroc-template.html
 ---

-#Synopsys:
+Synopsis
 ---------------

-Add RAID and VROC support for booting devices for RHEL and SLES.
+Add software RAID/md RAID and VROC support for booting devices for RHEL and SLES.

-#Solution:
+Solution
 ---------------

-Confluent has a built in feature to be able to load custom made files in different parts of the booting process.
+Confluent has a built-in feature to be able to load custom files in different parts of the booting process.

-Please, after editing the sample file, place it in **` /var/lib/confluent/public/os/<<profile name>>/scripts/pre.d `.**
+After editing the sample file, place it in **` /var/lib/confluent/public/os/<<profile name>>/scripts/pre.d `.**

-For RAID instances please find below as a sample file you may use but need to edit for your needs:
+For software RAID/md RAID instances please find below as a sample file may adapt for your needs:

-#Example file for RAID:
+Example file for software RAID/md RAID
 ---------------